lukesalamone/code_nitro/README.md

-# 🔥Code Nitro
+# 🔥Code Nitro: Code -> Image from the Command Line
 Ever want to share your code as an image?
 Code Nitro can do that.
-Code Nitro is lightweight, has only two dependencies, and works online and offline.
+Code Nitro is lightweight, has minimal dependencies, and works online and offline.

 Don't send your code to third parties, use Code Nitro.